sharonkim09/gt-hw-weather-dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+## Description

+This is a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS and a third-party API of Weather is used.
+User is able to enter a city and will be shown current day weather information and a five day forecast as well.

 ## Table of Contents
 * [Installation](#installation)